 It's understandable.
 Resume writing isn't something that most people do very often, so it makes sense that it's not something they're skilled at.
 But if you're competing against people who have taken the steps to make sure their resume is first-class, and you haven't, you're at a major disadvantage in your job search.

-I am a professional resume writer who works exclusively in retail, specifically with store managers, district managers, and other field leaders in the United States and Canada.
+I am a professional resume writer who works exclusively in retail, typically with assistant store managers, store managers, district managers, and regional managers in the United States and Canada.
 Over the last 10+ years, I've accumulated more than 300 written recommendations from happy clients on LinkedIn.

 I'd be happy to offer you a free resume assessment if you are a single-unit or multi-unit retail manager in the United States or Canada, such as a district/regional/area manager, store manager, assistant store manager, or department manager.
 Unfortunately I don't work with clients at higher levels, in other countries, or in other areas of retail (buying, HR, finance, etc.) as that is outside the focus of my service.